sdcote/caddyshack/README.md

 }
 ```

+To change the version of Caddy on which to base your build, change it in the `go.mod` file.
+It is a good idea to use the latest version; just make sure to test your results.

 By default, Go fetches the latest **release** of the plugins you include in your `caddy.go` file.
 If you want it to fetch a specific **commit** instead, you also need to enter the repository URL of the plugin along with the hash of the desired commit into your `go.mod` file.

 ```go